-Our reading curriculum is phonics based that also integrates language arts, spelling, and grammar into its development.
+Our reading curriculum is phonics-based which also integrates language arts, spelling, and grammar into its development.
 Its instruction is a combination of both individualized reading lessons and small group projects.
 We supplement our curriculum by participating in Accelerated Reader and Pizza Hut's "Book-It" program.
 We also assess our reading education using the STAR Reading achievement test.

 We utilize the Sadlier-Oxford Progress for mathematics.
 We believe that the best way to teach math concepts is through practice and memorization.
 During these years, your child will learn addition, subtraction, multiplication, division, place values, tables and charts, geometry, money, time, measurements, and be introduced to decimals and fractions.
 We also assess our math education using STAR Math testing.

 It is paramount that students learn the importance of the visible world.
 Here at St. John's we believe and teach that God created the world and everything in it in the first six days of creation.
 The study of science is an opportunity to further understand all that God has blessed us with.
 Students will gain foundational knowledge in Life Science, Earth Science, Physical Science, and Space and Technology during these three years.